Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Thank you.

 Thank you.
-Our next question come from the line of Arya Shah from Whitestone pms.
-Please.
+Our next question come from the line of Arya Shah from Whitestone Pms.
+Please go ahead.

 Arya Shah

 Thank you for the opportunity again.
 I just wanted to know the bulletproof jacket.
-How much is the capacity for your.
-For the bulletproof jacket?
+How much is the capacity per year for the bulletproof jacket?
 Hello.

 S. V. S. Narayana Murty